jamielaw/ucluice/README.md

 # UCLUIce
 This is the code repository for UCLU Ice Club's website, including style files and source code.

+## Deployment details
-Deployed via GoDaddy hosting service via website admins only (Jamie: jamie.law.14@ucl.ac.uk, Shwe: shwe.ei.14@ucl.ac.uk) at link: https://pro.godaddy.com/clients/171695 (go to Manage link next to Economy Linux Hosting with cPanel)
+1. Deployed via GoDaddy hosting service via website admins only (see contact details below) at link: https://pro.godaddy.com/clients/171695 (go to Manage link next to Economy Linux Hosting with cPanel)
+2. Once in cPanel, go to File Manager (under Files)
+3. Select "Document root for: ucluiceclub.co.uk" option, then continue.
+4. Replace files as necessary (recommended to overwrite all html files and images accordingly)

 ## Folder and file description
 ### Main pages